stbraun/mind_monitor/README.md

 The device connects via Bluetooth to the computer.
 There is a low-level COM and a nice socket based protocol.
 Data can be read as Json string and therefore easily processed using Python.

-Currently *MongoDB* is used for persistence.
-A simple graph of the captured data based on *matplotlib* is provided.
+Currently *SQLite* is used for persistence.
+A graphs of the captured data based on *matplotlib* are provided.

 ### How do I get set up? ###